cctbx/cctbx_project/README.md

 1. Download https://raw.githubusercontent.com/cctbx/cctbx_project/master/libtbx/auto_build/bootstrap.py in the directory where the cctbx and its dependencies shall be installed
 2. Run `python bootstrap.py` (you may want to run it with the `--help` option first to discover the available options).
-  - For better compatibility with newer operating systems, you will want to use `conda` packages for dependencies.
+  - For better compatibility with newer operating systems, `conda` packages can be used for dependencies.
 Add the `--use-conda` flag and the command becomes `python bootstrap.py --use-conda`.
 This will run the `miniconda` installer if `conda` cannot be found.
 The environment with the dependencies will be located in the `conda_base` directory.
 See the description of the `--use-conda` flag from the `--help` output for more details.

 The installation will take a long while but the script will verbosely describe what it does.